Informed Biobanking

 Samples are also used to create an ultra-high-quality reference genome.
 This genome is publicly available to help researchers assess genetic diversity, identify at-risk populations, and take action for conservation.

-Species sequenced and cryopreserved so far
+Species cryopreserved so far

 Mexican Wolf